krolinventions/cover/README.md

 Cover is a safe subset of C++ on the JVM using Graal/Truffle.
 With Cover you can run existing C++ code on the JVM in a safe way.
 It is aimed at algorithms or library functions that would take a lot of effort to replace.
 If you want full C++ support, but don't need memory safety, take a look at [Sulong](https://github.com/graalvm/sulong).

-This project is at a very early stage.

 Cover is licensed under the UPL licence.

-## Performance
+## FAQ

-How fast is it?
-For some programs it runs at 50% of the speed of C, for others it is as slow as PHP.
-See (Performance)[PERFORMANCE.md] for details.
+* *How fast is it?* For some programs it runs at 50% of the speed of C, for others it is as slow as PHP.
+See [Performance](PERFORMANCE.md) for details.
+* *Can I use this for real world projects?* No, as only just the parts of C needed to run some toy programs have been implemented.

 ## Design